apache/mxnet/contrib/clojure-package/README.md

 The Clojure MXNet jars are found on [maven.org](https://search.maven.org/search?q=clojure%20mxnet).

 - Create your own project with `lein new my-mxnet`
 - Edit your `project.clj` based on your system with the desired jar from maven.
+Replace `x.x.x` with the latest version on [maven](https://search.maven.org/search?q=g:org.apache.mxnet.contrib.clojure).

-   - clojure-mxnet-linux-gpu
+   - [org.apache.mxnet.contrib.clojure/clojure-mxnet-linux-gpu "x.x.x"]
-   - clojure-mxnet-linux-cpu
+   - [org.apache.mxnet.contrib.clojure/clojure-mxnet-linux-cpu "x.x.x"]
-   - clojure-mxnet-osx-cpu
+   - [org.apache.mxnet.contrib.clojure/clojure-mxnet-osx-cpu "x.x.0"]

-You also might need the following dependencies installed depending on your system.
+You also might need the following dependencies installed depending on your system because of the native dependencies assumed in the clojure-mxnet jars.

 *For OSX you will need:*